FCC launches probe of CenturyLink in wake of nationwide 911 outage

 The company first announced the service disruption at 1:01 p.m.
 ET on Thursday.

-And by 12:02 p.m.
-ET on Friday, the company said in a tweet it was still working to restore full service.
+And by Friday afternoon, the company said in a tweet it was still working to restore full service.
 It was not immediately clear if the outage prevented anyone from receiving emergency assistance.

-"Restoring impacted services for our customers is very important to us," the company said.
+"Restoring impacted services for our customers is very important to us," CenturyLink said.
 "We are seeing good progress, but our service restoration work is not complete.
 Our teams are continuing their efforts to resolve these issues and we will continue to provide updates throughout the day."

+The company even suggested that customers without 911 service should "drive to the nearest fire station or emergency facility" if they need help from first responders.

+Even some Verizon customers were also impacted by the CenturyLink breakdown, officials from the rival company said.

 In Wyoming, lottery officials were unable to pull numbers Thursday for their twice-a-week Cowboy Draw game, due to the CenturyLink outage.